ald1ndc/git-introduction-1/README.md

 $ git add <path/filename> -> to add specific changes made to stage

-$ git commit -m "CHanges on README.md"
+$ git commit -m "CHanges on README.md" -> to commit changes to local repository

-$ git push
+$ git push -> to transfer all commits from local repository to remote repository